dpage/django-react/README.md

 Other parts were copied/hacked about from the Material UI documentation examples.

 Don't expect the code to do anything particularly useful!

+## TODO

+* Fix async issue when closing the login dialogue
+* Remove login dialogue from menu item to fix tab navigation
+* Move to using a separate context for user state
+* Move authentication code out of App.jsx.